Hsabonchi/Functional-Programming-Haskell-Ocaml/Functions.md

-`In haskell variable names must start with a lowercase letter.
-Anything that is uppercase is interpreted by the compiler as a Data Constructor</strong> `
+- <strong>In haskell variable names must start with a lowercase letter.
+Anything that is uppercase is interpreted by the compiler as a Data Constructor</strong>
 <br>
 <br>

-- “<strong> A function is a mapping from arguments of one type to results of another type. ”
+- “ A function is a mapping from arguments of one type to results of another type. ”

 In Haskell, a function is a mapping that takes one or more arguments and produces a single result, and is defined using an equation that gives a name for the function, a name for each of its arguments, and a body that specifies how the result can be calculated in terms of the arguments.